-The transfer agent may require a signature guarantee for certain redemption requests.
-A signature guarantee assures that your signature is genuine and protects you from unauthorized account redemptions.
+The transfer agent may require a signature guarantee for certain requests.
+A signature guarantee assures that your signature is genuine and protects you from unauthorized account transactions.
 A signature guarantee of each owner, from either a Medallion program member or a non-Medallion program member, is required in the following situations:

-- For all redemption requests in excess of \$100,000, unless paid via wire; - If a change of address request has been received by the transfer agent within the last 30 calendar days; - When requesting a change in ownership on your account; and - When redemption proceeds are payable or sent to any person, address or bank account not on record.
+- For all redemption requests in excess of \$100,000, unless paid via wire; - When a redemption is received by the transfer agent and the account address has changed within the last 30 calendar days; - When requesting a change in ownership on your account; and - When redemption proceeds are payable or sent to any person, address or bank account not on record.